knetikmedia/knetikcloud-javascript-client/docs/CurrenciesApi.md

 var apiInstance = new KnetikCloud.CurrenciesApi();

 var opts = {
-  'filterEnabledCurrencies': true, // Boolean | Filter for alternate currencies setup explicitely in system config 'filterType': "filterType_example", // String | Filter currencies by type.
+  'filterDefault': true, // Boolean | Filter for the one currency that is set as default (true), or all that are not (false) 'filterEnabledCurrencies': true, // Boolean | Filter for alternate currencies setup explicitely in system config 'filterType': "filterType_example", // String | Filter currencies by type.
 Allowable values: ('virtual', 'real') 'size': 25, // Number | The number of objects returned per page